Reflux in babies

 How is reflux managed?

-It’s important to talk to a healthcare professional for advice on how to managed in babies.
-If your baby’s reflux is interfering with their feeding or causing them distress, it is important to talk to your doctor or healthcare professional for advice on reflux remedies or a reflux formula that may help your baby.
+It’s important to talk to a healthcare professional for advice on how to manage reflux in babies, particularly if your baby’s reflux is interfering with their feeding or causing them distress.

 What else can I do?